karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Data Structures and Algorithms/Lecture 8 : Linked List 1/README.md

 	if(i == 0) { ==>> when i=index is 0 or we can say new node is first node.
 		newNode -> next = head;
 		head = newNode;
-		return head; ==> if we do not return head, then main head will store previous head addres not new head address.
+		return head; ==> if we do not return head, then main head will store previous head addres not new head add }
-	}

 	while(temp != NULL && count < i-1) { ==>Here we start from head=temp then moving temp till previous index of (i).